josephsmartinez/UNIX_Linux/Topics/Git/git.md

 > git log --graph
 > git log --stat
 > git log --pretty=format
 will display the one per line history of the commits
 > git log --oneline

+## Stash the changes

+Uncommitted changes
+> git stash save "description of changes"

-## Reset git head and Revert
+## Reset git head and Revert (How to undo all uncommitted changes)

+WARNING: Well, best practice is for you to stash the changes in case you were mistaken and later decide that you really wanted them after all

+> git reset --hard

+Revert
-> git revert <commit>
+> git revert `<commit>`
 > git revert HEAD~2

 Soft reset